JoeyMckenzie/joeymckenzie.tech/content/2023/content-driven-websites-with-php-and-laravel.md

     - laravel
 ---

-Alright, I'm making this one short (I _almost_ promise).
+Alright, I'm making this one short (sort of).
 My pre-New Year's Resolution is to write on my blog here more than bi-annually.
-Since becoming a dad and taking up my jorts-laden mantle becoming alarmingly interested in grass mowing techniques and
-New Balance footwear this past year, finding the time to write has come too far and between (betwixt?).
+Since becoming a dad and taking up my jorts-laden mantle and becoming alarmingly interested in grass mowing techniques and New Balance footwear this past year, finding the time to write has come too far and between ( betwixt?).

-I was recently on the hunt for something new to learn and after laughing at memes on
-[r/webdev](https://reddit.com/r/webdev/) about PHP for far too long, I figured I had better at least learn a little PHP to understand the source of the meme'ery in the first place.
+I was recently on the hunt for something new to learn and after laughing at memes on [r/webdev](https://reddit.com/r/webdev/) about PHP for far too long, I figured I had better at least learn a little PHP to understand the source of the meme'ery in the first place.
 Learning PHP ultimately brought me to [Laravel](https://laravel.com/), and oh... my... god... do I feel betrayed by my fellow developers for dunking on PHP without telling me about the abundant Lambos running rampant in the Laravel ecosystem.
 I've been writing a bunch of Rust to keep my brain occupied outside my normal 8-to-5 and PHP was a breath of fresh air.

-If you're a full-time TypeScript/.NET'er with a sprinkle of other languages like Go and Rust here and there like me, PHP might seem like an afterthought.
+If you're a full-time TypeScript/.NET'er working with a sprinkle of other languages like Go and Rust here and there like me, PHP might seem like an afterthought.
 I can confidently say that after embarking down the Laravel/PHP road, I'm more than happy I did.

 I thought it would be fun to write a bit about the process of learning Laravel through re-writing my website from a few different iterations of JS frameworks and give some insight from a newcomers perspective about Laravel and PHP.